les-traducteurs-agiles/les-traducteurs-agiles.github.io/_drafts/2018-03-12-le-developpement-en-double-voies.markdown

 Let me hit the biggest misconceptions people have with the model again.

-Laissez-moi mettre à bas à nouveau les plus gros malentendus que les gens ont sur ce modèle.
+Laissez-moi disperser à nouveau les plus gros malentendus que les gens ont sur ce modèle.

 Myth: Discovery is a process that precedes agile development.
 It shouldn’t.